mohangk/easy_rack_stack/README.md

 ####Deployment related issues

+* Starting and restarting of delayed_jobs taking into RAILS_ENV

+* Setting of RAILS_ENV, especially when SSH-ing into the machine.
+Ideally for most common tasks we go through git-deploy and not need to SSH into the machine.

 * git-deply commit hooks does not seem to work well with RVM setup on the server

-* when doing a git-deploy setup on EC2, the permission of the directory is set to ubuntu:vagrant, because the remote and ssh user is setup as ubuntu.
-Need to allow for it to be done by the vagrant user
+* because git-deploy always tries to do a sudo.
+Work around currently is to add the deploy_user to the admin group.
+This is not ideal and we need to stop git-deploy from trying to sudo during git deploy setup instead.

-* Automate 'bundle install, rake assets:clean , rake assets:precompile (for production mode) and rake db:migrate' on git push. git-deploy is suppose to do this but I am not sure if its working.
+* Automate 'bundle install, rake assets:clean , rake assets:precompile (for
+production mode) and rake db:migrate' on git push. git-deploy is suppose to do this but I am not sure if its working.
 Maybe it does not work for the first push ?

 * Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?